How much do you really need to retire?

 These factors will affect your numbers moving forward and are crucial in the planning for a safe and secure retirement.
 Think about all your options and what works best financially, ideally seeking professional help from a financial adviser to make sure you’re on the right track.

 Need help finding a figure?
 The table below provides you details on roughly how much money you need to support a modest or comfortable retirement.
 It applies for people retiring at age 65 who will live to an average life expectancy of about 85.
 It assumes you own your home.

 |Single – Comfortable||$42,764||$819|

 If you’re an above-average income earner, you can use an alternative calculation that assumes you need 67% (two-thirds) of your income before you retire in order to maintain the same standard of living in retirement.

 4. Seek professional help

 Ensuring you have enough money for a comfortable retirement isn’t something you need to calculate on your own.
-Seeking the help of an independent financial advisor can help you feel more secure, so don’t be afraid to ask for assistance.
+Seeking the help of a financial advisor can help you feel more secure, so don’t be afraid to ask for assistance.

 70 percent of people that receive a financial windfall spend it within three years.
 Here we share how you can make the most of the opportunity.Read more